jnozzi/cocoadev.com/markdown/AddDateModifiedWithBindings.md

 Thanks a lot, Michael
 ----
-Well, for one thing, the     addObserver:... methods are already implemented in all objects by default (see the Foundation General/NSKeyValueObserving protocol), so you can easily add an observer if you wish.
+Well, for one thing, the     addObserver:... methods are already implemented in all objects by default (see the Foundation NSKeyValueObserving protocol), so you can easily add an observer if you wish.
 However, there are two points you need to remember.
 First, any key-value compliant method (    -value and     -setValue) will notify observers, so there is not always a need to use     setValue:forKey:.
-In your case, though, the easiest thing to do would be to set the date modified in all of your other methods (in addition to your current     initialize code, which should probably be inheritable -- no     self == [Employee class]), like so: --General/JediKnil
+In your case, though, the easiest thing to do would be to set the date modified in all of your other methods (in addition to your current     initialize code, which should probably be inheritable -- no     self == [Employee class]), like so: --JediKnil

  - (void)setName:(NSString *)newName